 Reduce your surface water drainage charges

-If your home is not connected to our drains, you may be able to claim back some of your fixed wastewater charges.
+If your property is not connected to the public sewer for surface water drainage, you may be able to get a rebate.

-You can find out if you’re connected to the public sewer by checking where your gutters lead.
+You can check if your surface water drains into the public sewer by looking at where your gutters lead.

-If there’s a manhole cover close by, the surface water from your property probably drains directly into a sewer.
+If there's a manhole cover close by, surface water from your property probably drains into a sewer.

 Family putting the washing out on the line